oat-sa/taohub-articles/forge/InstallWindowsMAMP.md

 2. TAO Platform Deployment
 --------------------------

-### 2.1.
-Download the Latest Version of TAO
+###2.1.
+Download the Latest Version of TAO{#21-download-the-latest-version-of-tao}

 We will now download the latest version of the TAO source code and deploy it on the web server.
-Go to the official TAO [download page](resources/http://taotesting.com/get-tao/official-tao-packages/) and download the latest manual install release.
+Go to the official TAO [download page](http://taotesting.com/get-tao/official-tao-packages/) and download the latest manual install release.
 You may also download the latest nightly build.

 Create a folder named **tao** in the root directory of your web server.
 Depending on your installation settings, it should be located at **C:\\MAMP\\htdocs\\tao\\**.
 You can now unzip the TAO source code previously downloaded in the **tao** folder.